Green-Software-Foundation/if/specs/impact-graph.md

 My Web Server Impact Graph
 ```

-We first create an **Impact Graph** that describes the ontology we want to measure.
+We first create an **Impact Graph** that describes the software boundary we want to measure.
+The software boundary is represented as an ontology.
 This might be an application like this case which is a Web Server, but it also might be a campaign or even an individual user journey.
 It could even be used to measure the embodied carbon of physical devices.
 What we are proposing here isn't limited to just software.

 ```
 My Web Server Impact Graph